Webhooks

 #What happens if my endpoint is down during a webhook delivery?

-Flexpa will automatically retry the delivery up to 5 times using exponential backoff.
+Flexpa will automatically attempt delivery up to 5 times total (the initial attempt plus up to 4 retries) using exponential backoff.

-If all retries fail, the delivery is marked as failed.
+If all attempts fail, the delivery is marked as failed.

 #Need help?

-If you're experiencing issues with webhooks, contact support with your application ID, an example webhook payload, and the X-Request-Id header from a failed delivery.
+If you're experiencing issues with webhooks, contact support with your application ID, an example webhook payload (including the event_id), and the destination URL and approximate time of a failed delivery.